Khandaker Abdullah Jahangir: Death and legacy

-Abdullah Jahangir died in a road accident on the spot on 11 May 2016, on the Dhaka-Khulna highway in Magura in the collision of his microbus and covered-van.
-Many people condoled his death.
+Abdullah Jahangir died in a road accident on spot on 11 May 2016, on the Dhaka-Khulna highway in Magura in a collision involving his car and a covered-van.
+Many condoled his passing.

-In 2017, a memoir book was written and dedicated to Khandaker Abdullah Jahangir titled Preronar Batighor (Beacon of Inspiration) edited by Abul Kalam Azad Azhari of the Bangladesh National Mufassir Council.
+In 2017, a memoir book was written, dedicated to Khandaker Abdullah Jahangir titled Preronar Batighor (Beacon of Inspiration) edited by Abul Kalam Azad Azhari of the Bangladesh National Mufassir Council.
 The book contains his biography, and memoirs written by Emajuddin Ahamed (former Vice-Chancellor of Dhaka University), poet Al Mahmud, advocate Muhammad Abdur Rouf and economist Shah Abdul Hannan.
 A conference in memory of him was held at the As-Safa Islamic Centre in New York City.
 In 2017, the Islamic University, Bangladesh held a seminar dedicated to his life.
-In 2020, As-Sunnah Publications released an official biography titled Juger Mohan Dai Dr. Khandaker Abdullah Jahangir (Rahimahullah) and it contains memoirs written by several Islamic scholars of Bangladesh.
+In 2020, As-Sunnah Publications released an official biography titled Juger Mohan Dai Dr. Khandaker Abdullah Jahangir (Rahimahullah), containing memoirs of the late scholar, written by several Islamic scholars of Bangladesh.